sammi-turner/Dotfiles/README.md

 # Dotfiles

-Simple set-ups for bash, neovim and ranger
+Simple set-ups for bash, neovim and termite.

 Please consult the relevant Arch Wiki page if you are a "first timer"